Murder of Hukum Singh

-Rao Raja Hukum Singh Rathore (2 August 1951 – 17 April 1981), also known as Tutu Bana, was the son of Maharaja Hanwant Singh, ruler of Jodhpur, and Zubeida Begum.
+Rao Raja Hukum Singh Rathore (2 August 1951 – 17 April 1981), also known as Tutu Banna, was the son of Maharaja Hanwant Singh, ruler of Jodhpur, and Zubeida Begum.
 Hukum Singh was the younger paternal half-brother of Maharaja Gaj Singh, who succeeded his father to the throne.
 He was the younger maternal half-brother of Khalid Mohamed, an Indian journalist, editor, film critic, screenwriter and film director.

 Early life

 Hukum Singh's parents were both killed in an airplane accident in 1952 when he was under one year old, so he was brought up by his stepmother Krishna Kumari.
 He later went to study at Mayo College in Ajmer.
 He married Rao Rani Rajeshwari Kumari Rathore, daughter of Rao Raja Daljit Singh of Alwar.
 The couple had one son, Parikshit Singh Rathore (b.
 1974) and one daughter, Jainandini Kanwar (b.
 1975).

 Hukum Singh was described as "pampered, but also hot-tempered and restless".
 In 1974, he was charged with attempted murder for twice pointing a pistol at a police officer and threatening to kill him.
 The case was dismissed by the High Court of Rajasthan, who stated that while this may have been criminal intimidation, it was not attempted murder since Hukum Singh did not fire the weapon.